deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Resource with this id already exists.
 *   2306
     *   Declining contact disclosure is disallowed by server policy.
-*   2400
-    *   Registry is currently undergoing maintenance and is in read-only mode.

 ## ContactDeleteFlow